 ICI was started with a generous $10 million endowment from the Starr Foundation.
 In line with the Institute’s initial vision, the endowment was split between two endowed professorships, an “Asian Leaders” fellowship program (the ICI Fellows), and a publications and research component.

 Ashok Gurung, who joined The New School as a Professor of Practice in the Milano School of International Affairs, Management and Urban Policy, was asked to take on the role of first Senior Director.
+Grace Hou, then senior paralegal in the Office of the Vice President and General Counsel, was appointed to the Institute.
 In 2012 ICI hired Mark Frazier and Sanjay Reddy as Co-Academic Directors, which provided an opportunity to focus on expanding the research agenda within The New School.
 In 2019 Manjari Mahajan joined as ICI Academic Co-Director.

-ICI receives support from the original Starr Foundation endowment, as well as project-specific grants received since 2005 from the Ford Foundation and the Henry Luce Foundation.
+ICI receives support from the original Starr Foundation endowment, as well as project-specific grants received from the Ford Foundation and the Henry Luce Foundation.

 Past Leaders